 - 12 points

 - This unit is taken over two successive semesters and parts 1 and 2 must be completed to fulfil the requirements of the unit.
-It requires the submission of a 10,000-word supervised research paper towards the end of October in second semester.
+It requires the submission of a 10,000-word supervised research paper at the beginning of October in second semester.
 It also requires students to submit a 2000-word research proposal for assessment in first semester.
-Students are required to attend six training seminars.
-The first is an introduction.
-The second to fourth of these give formal instruction on legal research methods, advanced legal library searches and the preparation of a research proposal.
-The fifth seminar is directed at writing up a research paper for publication and the final seminar is a session on publications and postgraduate education.
+Students are required to attend a series of training seminars, covering legal research methods, advanced legal library searches, the preparation of a research proposal, time management, writing up a research paper, and publications and postgraduate education.

 Students are also required to attend and participate in a presentation of their work-in-progress during first semester.
 The unit aims to engage students with a chosen area of legal research embedded with formal training in research methods, and high level supervision of their research over the year.
 Students are selected by way of invitation based on their coursework average at the end of the second year of the Juris Doctor (JD) for enrolment in the third year of the JD.